Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/pruning.md

 Pruning allows you to create conditions that reduce the amount of data examined during a search, improving query performance and reducing overhead.
 You can apply pruning to vertices, edges, paths, and any variables defined earlier in the query.

 The following examples are based on the [traversal graph](../../graph-examples/example-graphs#the-traversal-graph).
-If create this example graph, then you can run any of the queries listed in this page.
+If you create this example graph, then you can run any of the queries listed in this page.

 ## Pruning with theTruth Edge Condition